 Participating in metabolic training can facilitate optimal oxygen delivery to the working muscles, which build up energy stores needed for sport.
 Metabolic training is divided into two types: aerobic and anaerobic.

-As aerobic/anaerobic capacity increases, cardiovascular fitness/cardiorespiratory conditioning and muscular endurance improves.
-Understanding the relationship between cardiorespiratory endurance training and other categories of conditioning requires a review of changes that occur with increased aerobic or anaerobic capacity
+As aerobic/anaerobic capacity increases, cardiovascular fitness/cardiorespiratory conditioning and muscular endurance improve.
+Understanding the relationship between cardiorespiratory endurance training and other categories of conditioning requires a review of changes that occur with increased aerobic or anaerobic capacity.

 The Heart Center of Philadelphia is one of the only destinations in the country specializing in sports cardiology and Cardiac Rehabilitation.
-Doctors at the Heart Center will use a detailed understanding of historical data, advanced blood work, advanced metabolic exercise testing, and stress testing to build individualize exercise prescriptions that maximize each patient’s metabolism and cardiovascular potential.
+Our doctors will use a detailed understanding of historical data, advanced blood work, advanced metabolic exercise testing, and stress testing to build personalized exercise prescriptions that maximize each patient’s metabolism and cardiovascular potential.